-Sánchez promised to turn the page, and to his credit he pardoned the separatists who were found guilty of sedition against the state for organizing the 2017 referendum.
+Sánchez promised to turn the page, and to his credit he pardoned the separatists who were convicted for organizing the 2017 referendum.

-But he has refused to reform the antiquated sedition law under which they were convicted.
+But he has refused to reform the antiquated sedition law under which they were tried.
 (Sedition isn’t a crime in most European countries anymore.)